jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 #### qt5-image

-This image includes the `console-image` and adds `Qt 5.4.2` with the associated development headers and `qmake`.
+This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.

 ### Build